 Frequently Asked Questions (FAQ) for the TSA Course

-What is the TSA test?
+What is the TARA test?

-Which courses require the TSA test?
+Which courses require the TARA test?

-What does Section 1 of the TSA test involve?
+What does the Problem Solving section involve?

-What does Section 2 of the TSA test involve?
+What does the Writing Task involve?

 Are practice materials included in the course?

-How long is the TSA course?
+How long is the TARA course?